-Applicant institutions are limited to one pre-application and/or applications for each PI at the applicant institution.
+Applicant institutions are limited to no more than one pre-application or application for each PI at the applicant institution.

 There is no limitation to the number of applications on which an institution appears as a subrecipient.

 Should DOE receive submissions in excess of the applicable limits, DOE reserves the right, in its sole discretion, to request additional or clarifying information to ascertain the institution's intended submissions.
 Otherwise, DOE will consider the latest received submissions to be the institution's intended submissions.